mraiur/dainmiller.github.io/_posts/2016-10-14-documenting-rails-code.markdown

 As a result of that, you'll use `hanna /path/to/folders/*.rb` to generate your tests.

-Anytime you get stuck, `rm -rf doc` and regenerate your docs.,
+Anytime you get stuck, `rm -rf doc` and regenerate your docs.

+That's it for now.

+Toodles.